Combat Infantryman Badge: Creation

-As holders of the CIB had also borne the hardships that had originally influenced approval of the Bronze Star Medal for ground troops in 1944, the U.S. government implemented a policy in 1947 which authorized the retroactive awarding of Bronze Stars to World War II veteran soldiers who had been awarded the CIB.
-Both awards required a commander's recommendation and a citation in pertinent orders.
-General Marshall initiated this after Medal of Honor–recipient Major Charles W. Davis noted to him that: "It would be wonderful, if someone could design a badge for every infantryman who faces the enemy, every day and every night, with so little recognition".

-From the beginning, Army leaders have taken care to retain the badge for the unique purpose for which it was established, and to prevent the adoption of any other awards that would lower its prestige.
+The CIB was officially authorized by executive order on 15 November 1943.
+Since its creation, Army leaders have prevented the adoption of any other awards that would lower its prestige.
 At the close of World War II, the largest war in which armor and artillery played key roles in the ground campaigns, a review was conducted of the CIB criteria with consideration being given to creating either additional badges or authorizing the badge to cavalry and armor units.
 The review noted that any change in policy would detract from the prestige of the badge.

-Current eligibility requirements
+Eligibility requirements

-A soldier must meet the following requirements to be awarded the Combat Infantryman Badge:
+A soldier must meet the following requirements to be awarded the Combat Infantryman Badge subsequent to 6 December 1941: